mjpernot/mongo-dump/README.md

 # Features:
-  * Dump Mongo database via mongodump program.
+  * Dump a full Mongo database via mongodump program.
+  * Dump individual Mongo databases via mongodump program.
+  * Run a sync/copy of the Mongo data structure to a backup directory.

 # Prerequisites:

   * List of Linux packages that need to be installed on the server.
-    - python-libs
-    - python-devel
     - git
     - python-pip